+Yep.
 Yahoo Mail itself is an email service provided by Yahoo.
-While company email plans are available Offered in 27 languages, the
+Personal email addresses are free for anyone.
+Corporate email plans are available as well.

 The free version of the service storage of up to 1TB, with an email attachment limit of 25MB.